 Scale insects are quite similar to mealybugs, but if you can catch them in their larval phase you can kill them off with a cotton ball soaked in isopropyl alcohol.
 Otherwise, treat them as you would mealybugs.

-With heavy infestation of young plants, you may find it better to simply remove the infested plants rather than trying to eradicate the pests.
+With heavy infestation of young herbs, you may find it better to simply remove the infested specimens rather than trying to eradicate the pests.

 Spider mites are actually tiny spiders but unlike most spiders, they do not eat insects.
 Instead, they suck the juices and chlorophyll out of plants and inject a toxin that causes white spots on the leaves.
 You are most likely to see spider mites during times of drought as they seek the moisture from your plants. [source]